Can the judge stop me from calling an expert witness?

 Expert Witnesses for Criminal Defense When the Defendant is Indigent

 In the recent case of Hilton v.
 Alabama, the United States Supreme Court ruled that an attorney who fails to seek funds from the court to pay for an expert is constitutionally ineffective when a reasonable and available defense strategy requires consultation with an expert or the introduction of expert evidence.
-Courts in Michigan have recognized that defendant’s with court appointed and retained lawyers may be indigent and require the appointment of expert witnesses for criminal defense.
-The constitutional right to expert testimony in those cases where the expertise is important to a defense is based upon the 6th Amendment right to an attorney and right to present a defense.
+Courts in Michigan have recognized that defendants with court-appointed and retained lawyers may be indigent and require the appointment of expert witnesses for criminal defense.
+The constitutional right to expert testimony in those cases where the expertise is essential to a defense is based upon the 6th Amendment right to an attorney and right to present a defense.

 Defense Lawyers with Extensive Experience Working with Expert Witnesses for Criminal Defense

 The defense team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience working with expert witnesses who assist in the defense of their clients.
-Expert witnesses for criminal defense frequently offer assistance in OWI charges, domestic violence, homicide and weapons cases, assault charges, healthcare fraud, embezzlement, white collar crimes and computer crimes.
-Prosecutors are experts and working with experts (frequently who work for the government in some capacity).
+Expert witnesses for criminal defense frequently offer assistance in OWI charges, domestic violence, homicide and weapons cases, assault charges, healthcare fraud, embezzlement, white-collar crimes, and computer crimes.
+Prosecutors have experts who assist them with the prosecution of felony and misdemeanor cases (frequently who work for the government in some capacity).
 Defense lawyers must be as experienced and comfortable with experts to be effective at jury trial and while negotiating for a resolution or plea bargain that is fair to the client.